eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

-There are three Java classes and one interface which simply can't be used at all in Ceylon code, because Ceylon provides a type that is exactly equivalent in the package [`ceylon.language`][].
+There are three Java classes and one interface which simply can't be used at all in Ceylon code, because Ceylon provides types which are exactly equivalent in the package [`ceylon.language`][].
 When these types occur in the signature of an operation in Java, they're always represented by the equivalent Ceylon type: